DevOpser-io/openaiflask-quickstart/README.md

 ## Important Notes

 1. **Costs**: This quickstart creates AWS resources that may incur costs.
-Based on current estimates, the resources in this dev configuration costs $62.70/month.
+Based on current estimates, the resources in this dev configuration costs $31.75/month (if you use a t3.medium to develop on).
 Always review the AWS pricing for EC2 instances, Application Load Balancers, and associated services before deploying.

 2. **Security**: While this quickstart provides a basic secure setup, it's recommended to implement additional security measures for production use.